• Recipes

 Substitutions

 • maple syrup - as mentioned above, a small amount of sugar is needed to promote fermentation.
-Feel free to substitute cane sugar or agave syrup if you don't have maple syrup.
+Feel free to substitute a different type of sugar, like cane sugar, date sugar, or agave.

 Equipment